$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 Read more…

-Open-Top Aquariums – Easy Access For The cat
+3. Open-Top Aquariums – Easy Access For The cat

-Open-top aquariums may look aesthetically pleasing, but they are not ideal for households with cats.
+Open top aquariums may look aesthetically pleasing, but they are not ideal for households with cats.

 Cats can easily access the water and fish.
 These tanks pose a direct threat to your aquatic pets.
 It’s best to avoid this type of tank.

-Traditional Fishbowl – Easy Access For the Cat
+Easy Access For the Cat – Traditional Fishbowl

-A traditional fishbowl, like the open-top aquarium, is not recommended when you have cats in your home.
 The open and easily accessible design makes it simple for feline predators to harass or even harm your fish.

 Fishbowls usually offer smaller living spaces, which in the long term, is not ideal for your fish’s health and wellbeing.

-Aquarium With A Lid – Cat Cant Access
+Cat Cant Access – Aquarium With A Lid

-Choosing a fish tank with a lid that is secure should be a top priority when you have cats around.
 The lid will not only provide better protection for your fish but will also keep the cats from accessing the water.

-Make sure the lid is made of sturdy materials like glass or hard plastic and features air holes for proper circulation within the aquarium.
+Make sure the lid is made of sturdy materials like glass or hard plastic and features air holes, for proper circulation within the aquarium.

 The lid needs to fasten securely to the tank so that a prying cat won’t be able to remove it.
-Some aquariums come with lockable lids or clips that provide extra security to keep the lid in place.

 Choosing a fish tank with a secure lid is the best way to cat-proof your aquarium.

-Securing the Aquarium Lid
+4. Securing the Aquarium Lid

 A sturdy, properly affixed lid can help prevent your cat from accessing the tank or causing any harm to your fish.